 He spontaneously painted those people who came into his life, as models for the present project, or because he wanted to capture their spirit on canvas.
 These paintings included Armenian women and men, who were considered part of his extended family.
 He enjoyed capturing Annig’s school friends in the project he was doing at the time.

 Annig recalls, “I vividly recall when a family with nine children came to our home to see the paintings.
-Ariel noticed one girl in particular.
-The artists eyes appreciated her beauty and her long blonde hair, which fell to her waist.
+My father noticed one girl in particular.
+The artist’s eyes appreciated her beauty and her long blonde hair, which fell to her waist.
 He took her to his studio and he was able to capture her full portrait within an hour.
-Since he did not have a frame, he drew one around her.
+Since he did not have a frame, he drew one around her.”
 This painting is entitled, “Golden Beauty.”

 He intended to share his work by furnishing all the walls his home with his work.
 He often said, If people like my work they need not buy it, just come to our home and I will share my art with you.
 Annig doesn’t recall the walls ever being repainted.
 “When my father moved paintings about it became apparent–the walls were two different colors.”